Noirmoutier Bridge: Technical characteristics

 The deck is made up of two box girders assembled in prestressed concrete 3.80 m wide with 1.32 m cantilevers.
 These two prefabricated caissons are connected by a slab poured in place 0.80 m wide.

 The piles are largely based in the ground, to rest on solid ground.
 The foundations are approximately double the visible height of the piers.
-These are hollow, except those of the central bay, in anticipation of collisions with possible boats.
+These are hollow, except those of the central bay, in anticipation of possible collisions with boats.

 The construction was carried out by assembling the segments using a launching gantry making it possible to pose the corbelling symmetrically on each side of the supports.
 The 258 prefabricated segments unit weight is approximately 50 tonnes.

 The manufacture of the piers used 4,000 m3 of concrete, 13,500 m2 of formwork and 250 tonnes of high-grade steel.
 The deck required 4,500 m3 of concrete, 160 tonnes of reinforced concrete steel and 180 tonnes of steel cables for the prestressing.